Late Summer in New Orleans

 Started in 1994 in an attempt to attract visitors to that revived area (now known as Arts District New Orleans), White Linen Night has been growing steadily, attracting more visitors and vendors every year.
 This popular, block-party style art event is held on the first Saturday in August in the Warehouse District, essentially serving as an open house for the galleries clustered on the 300-700 blocks of Julia Street.
 That whole area will be blocked off, hosting several stages for live music and dozens of food and drink stands.
 About 20 galleries on and around Julia St. will be open to the public.

-The block party is free (food and beverage tickets are $12 for 10); the CAC after-party is $10 general admission and free to CAC members.
-While there’s no dress code, as the event’s name suggests, consider wear white.
+The block party is free (you can buy food and beverage tickets on-site); the annual after-party at the Contemporary Arts Center (CAC) is a ticketed event (free to CAC members).
+While there’s no dress code, as the event’s name suggests, consider wearing white.

 Red Dress Run, August 10, 11 a.m. – 3 p.m.